 Maintenance is also available to respond to calls for service regarding unsafe facility conditions.
-These conditions may include unsafe steps, unsafe roadways on campus, and unsecured equipment, etc. The Safety Officer checks bi-annually the college's emergency blue light call boxes.
-Maintenance checks the fire extinguishers monthly, sprinkler valves quarterly, the boilers quarterly and other facility items, and documents their findings by completing a checklist and completing a work order for any problems they find while checking the equipment.
+These conditions may include unsafe steps, unsafe roadways on campus, and unsecured equipment, etc. Campus Safety checks bi-annually the college's emergency blue light call boxes.
+Maintenance checks the fire extinguishers monthly, sprinkler valves quarterly, and other facility items, and documents their findings by completing a checklist and completing a work order for any problems they find while checking the equipment.

 The procedures used in maintenance of the residential facilities do involve coordination between student life and maintenance.
 Students must complete a work order and give it to the Dean of Students who lives in the building.
 The Dean of Students will then notify maintenance of the work to be done.
 This form allows the student to decide if he/she would like to be present when the work order is completed.
 In times of emergency, members of Maintenance have permission to enter rooms to make the necessary repairs.
-Access to resident hall floors is limited to residents on those floors, their guests, maintenance, Dean of Students, Vice Chancellor of Enrollment Management/Student Affairs, and Chancellor of the College (or designee).
+Access to resident hall floors is limited to residents on those floors, their guests, maintenance, Dean of Student, Campus Safety, and Chancellor of the College (or designee).